miebach/py-simple-ftpd/README.txt

 Copyright:
 ---------

-Please respect the copyright of pyftpdlib, see the license file in ./pyftpdlib/
+Please respect the copyright of pyftpdlib, see the license file in "./pyftpdlib/".

-"ftpserver.py" itself is free to copy.
+The script "ftpserver.py" itself is free to copy, but without any guarantee.